 A Life-Changing Discovery

 In the midst of trying new ways to manage my anxiety and depression, I came across yoga therapy.
 It was life changing for me.
 I found that I felt better after every session, even in the midst of a severe depressive episode.
 To feel a mood shift in the slightest degree was miraculous and I was hooked.
-I needed more yoga in my life and, being the academic that I am, I decided to study it.
+I needed more yoga in my life.
+Being the academic that I am, I decided to study it.

 The True Meaning of Yoga

-All those years of struggle have left a mark on me.
+All those years of struggle with body negativity have left a mark on me.
 I still tend toward eating disorder behavior from time to time and still find myself comparing my body to those around me.
 Sometimes the body-hate speech in my head can still get so loud that I can’t hear myself think.
-In my recovery, I’ve found a few things that help, though, and I’d like to share them in hopes of helping someone else who needs it.
+In my recovery, I’ve found a few things that help, though.
+I’d like to share them in hopes of helping someone else who needs it.